-Welcome to the Richmond Secondary School 'Program Planning' process for 2017-2018.
+Welcome to the Richmond Secondary School Program Planning process for 2022-2023.
 Program planning or course selection is an important undertaking that students in Grades 7 to 11 complete in January and February to prepare for next year.
 As students move from Grade 8 through to graduation, we encourage you to keep an open mind and explore and learn in a wide variety of curricular and extracurricular areas.
 While your future is very important, high school is not just about preparing for university and a career.
-Our hope is that you learn interesting things about yourself and the world, develop your ability to communicate effectively using many platforms, refine your critical and creative thinking skills and grow your personal and social awareness and responsibility.
+Our hope is that you learn interesting things about yourself and the world, develop your ability to communicate effectively using many platforms, refine your critical, reflective and creative thinking skills and grow your personal and social awareness and responsibility.
 Over the next five years, we also hope you discover where your interests and passions are and plan for the kind of education or training you will pursue beyond high school.
 Program planning is building your timetable for next year, so choose, check and confirm your requests in the spring very carefully, including alternative selections and any summer school plans.
-Course and timetable changes in September are not always possible after school begins in September.
+Course and timetable changes are not always possible after school begins in September.

-Our online course descripitons are designed to give you as much information as possible about the options you have.
+Our course descripitons are designed to give you as much information as possible about the options you have.
 This is intended to be used in conjunction with the information you will receive from our counsellors and teachers.
 Think about your goals for your future, including any summer school plans you have, and talk to your parents, teachers, other students and counsellors to find out more.
 Don’t be afraid to ask for help - this is your future you are planning!